joergschultzelutter/core-aprs-client/README.md

 It's as simple as that.

 ## Core features
-- Core APRS-IS functionality, covering both 'old' and '[new](http://www.aprs.org/aprs11/replyacks.txt)' ACK/REJ processing
+- Core APRS-IS functionality, covering both 'old' and '[new](http://www.aprs.org/aprs11/replyacks.txt)' ACK processing
 - Configurable dupe message handler
 - Optional:
     - Support for APRS beaconing and bulletins